Aqua-0/Pokemon_Star_Console_Edition/README.md

 1. Boot the spliced together game on your 3DS at least once.
 2. Select your Pokemon Star save file from Citra, then copy it over.
 (I'll go more into detail when I finish this guide...)

+# Returning to Vanilla #
+1. Make a backup of your Pokemon Star save with Checkpoint.
+Name it something like "PkmnStarSave".
+2. Delete Pokemon Star from your 3DS, then redownload Ultra Moon.
+3. Load the backup of your Ultra Moon save.

 # Changelog & Things To Note #
 Until mentioned otherwise, the overworld will remain the same.
 My apologies, it's just a limitation of that imfamous a083 garc.
 Maybe it'll be fixable in the future?